 In the South Coast Air Basin, residential cooking accounts for about 11 percent of total residential combustion emissions in 2018.
 Electric and induction cooking devices offer the most reductions opportunities with no emissions on site and have been commercially available for years.
 Electric cooking devices include a coil or infrared heating element that generates heat by electric current and are often inexpensive due to their simple design.
 High efficiency induction cooktops do not have an open flame and transfer heat directly through magnetic cookware which minimizes heat loss to ambient air.
 Consequently, this reduces cooking times and NOx emissions and adds extra safety in food preparation.
 Low NOx gas burners can also provide NOx reductions compared to conventional burners.
 Organizations such as the Lawrence Berkeley National Laboratory (LBL) have developed a low NOx Ring Burner that can be used for residential and commercial gas cooking devices, as well as other appliances such as water heaters and furnaces.
-The low NOx Ring Burner can achieve NOx levels of less than 20 ppm, which is about 80 percent lower than the emissions from conventional gas burners.
-Reductions are achieved by a ring burner design that burns a leaner premixed fuel/air mixture capable of more complete combustion and lower NOx emissions.
+The low NOx Ring Burner can achieve NOx levels of less than 20 ppm, which is about 80 percent lower than the emissions from conventional gas burners.9 Reductions are achieved by a ring burner design that burns a leaner premixed fuel/air mixture capable of more complete combustion and lower NOx emissions.
 Additional research and development with an Original Equipment Manufacturer (OEM) are needed for the LBL Ring Burner to meet the American National Standards Institute (ANSI) cooktop standards for commercialization.

 NOx reductions could be achieved through a combination of regulatory and incentive approaches.
 Proposed method of control consists of two steps: step one is a technology assessment including testing of various cooking devices to establish emissions rates.
 Once emissions rates are defined, step two supports future rule development and incentive programs.
 The first applies to manufacturers, distributors, and installers establishing emission limits and the latter intends to encourage use of zero emission and low NOx emission technologies.
 Rule working group will include a diverse group of stakeholders representing manufacturer, distributor, and installer.
 As for the incentive approach, the South Coast AQMD will consider funding various projects/programs to facilitate the deployment of zero emission and low NOx emission appliances, including, but not limited to technology development, public outreach to promote consumers' choice for clean technology, incentive funding for the purchase and installation of clean technology appliances.
 Partnerships with utilities will be pursued to implement incentive programs that maximize reductions in a cost-effective manner.
 Implementation of this control measure will be a combination of regulatory and incentive approaches.
 NOx reductions from commercial cooking devices fall under C-CMB-03.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

-7 Research and Development of Natural Draft Ultra-Low Emissions Burners for Gas Appliances.
+9 Research and Development of Natural Draft Ultra-Low Emissions Burners for Gas Appliances.